We may earn commissions from the companies mentioned in this post. View our FTC disclosure for more information.

 Links have more meaning that you may know.

 Well, you may know it already.
 When other websites link to your content, they provide search engines with the notion that your content is useful to others.
 In my case, I run two websites.
 I have this blog that I use to share my thoughts, projects, and tips (like this post).
 I have another website that I use for business.
-It’s a site for advertising private guitar lessons, and it hosts a landing page with samples of my latest album, Life’s a Play.
+It’s a site for advertising a guitar method book I wrote, and it hosts a landing page with samples of my latest album, Life’s a Play.
 The album is, in my opinion, the best jazz album of 2021!
 Of course, I’m biased, lol.

 See what I did there?
 I didn’t simply link to those pages willy nilly.
 I chose keywords that provide web crawlers and search engines context for the link.
 By providing context, you’re not only telling them that the page’s content is useful to you and others, but you give them the page’s meaning and potential relevance.
 In addition, a link with proper keywords that is used in the context of a sentence is a good accessibility practice (that’s a bonus tip).
 Accessibility isn’t generally top of mind for most web developers and content editors, however, I worked as the web administrator for a public university for years, and it was imperative that content be made accessible for those using assistive technology.
 If you would like to learn more about web accessibility, check out WebAIM.